JJsdxd/obsidian/RTOS/Module 1.md

 		- Debugging facilities can greatly enhance User's experience and programmers ability to utilise the system efficiently
 	- Accounting :- keeping track of when how and which user used what resources in a computer
 - [ ] Monolithic
+	- The entire operating system operates in kernel space
 	- Simple Operating System where memory, file, device and process management are all done by the kernel
 	- These components are all present inside the Kernel
 	- This has three major layers